Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Proposed Subspace Approach

 \subsection{Computational Framework}

-Based on the proposed ESSI criterion, we propose a novel batch Bayesian optimization algorithm.
-The idea of the proposed approach is very simple.
-In each iteration, we locate a batch of $q$ points in $q$ different subspaces using the ESSI acquisition functions, and then evaluate these $q$ query points in parallel.
+Based on the proposed SSEI and SS$q$EI acquisition functions, we introduce a novel batch Bayesian optimization algorithm.
+In each iteration, we locate a batch of $q$ points in $q$ different subspaces using the SSEI acquisition function if the batch size is smaller than or equal to the number of subspaces $q\le N $.
+Otherwise, we locate the batch of $q$ points within the $N $ subspaces using the SS$q$EI acquisition function.
+After getting the $q$ query points, we then evaluate them in parallel.
 The computational framework of the proposed approach is given in Algorithm~\ref{algorithm_ESSI}.
-The steps of the proposed algorithm are described as following.